secretstartups/handbook/communication/index.html.md

 1. **Don't Underestimate a 1:1.** Asynchronous communication (e.g., via text) is helpful and necessary.
 In some cases (e.g., to clarify misunderstandings) it can be much more effective to jump on a Zoom video call.
 1. **Always Adhere to our [Anti-Harassment Policy](/handbook/anti-harassment/) and [Code of Conduct](/handbook/people-group/code-of-conduct/).** Everyone should be comfortable in their work environment.

-Embracing text communication and learning to use it effectively requires a mental shift.
-This can feel unusual or even uncomfortable for those who come from a colocated environment, where in-person meetings and vocalized communiques are the norm.
+Embracing asynchronous communication and learning to use it effectively requires a mental shift.
+This can feel unusual or even uncomfortable for those who come from a colocated environment, where in-person meetings and communiques are the norm.
 Learn more about [mastering the use of the written word in an all-remote setting](/company/culture/all-remote/effective-communication/).

 ## Everyone is a Moderator